riazvm/nsxtk8smicrosegmentation/README.md

 Assumptions
 -----------

-K8s cluster exists and there is integration with NSX-T
+K8s cluster managed by TKGI (PKS) exists with NSX-T as the networking layer

 K8s Resources
 =============
+In this section, the K8S resources associated with the sample application and services is described.

 Pod Definition
 --------------

-We will be using a pod definition with 2 containers
+The sample application will have a pod definition with 2 containers:

--   nginx (to service web requests)
+•	nginx (to service web requests)

--   busybox with curl (container to test service to service traffic)
+•	busybox with curl (container to test service-to-service traffic)

-Deployments And Services
+Deployments and Services
 ------------------------

-service-a, service-b, service-c and service-d are identical and run the above pod definition on their respective namespaces, they run two replicas and are exposed as services svc-service-a, svc-service-b, svc-service-c, svc-service-d
+service-a, service-b, service-c and service-d are identical and run the above pod definition on their respective namespaces.
+They run two replicas and are exposed as services svc-service-a, svc-service-b, svc-service-c, and svc-service-d.

 K8s Resource Deployments
 ========================

 This section goes through the steps to set up the K8 environment with the deployments in their respective namespaces.
-At the end of the setup a test will be performed to establish that the traffic flows between the different services deployed
+At the end of the setup, a test will be performed to verify that the traffic flows between the services.

 K8 Deployments
 --------------